 Our Blog Categories table in our Airtable CMS

-In the Blog Posts page, we add all the info for new pieces of content.
-You'll notice, each blog post is linked to a Category and an Author from the other two tables.
+In the Blog Posts table, we add all the info for new pieces of content.
+Each blog post is linked to a category and an author from the other two tables.

 Create a new project in Webflow